osolsolutions/contact-us-tutorial1/README.md

 	2. added $this->OSOL_Captcha_CONFIG
 	3. added getCaptchaWithAjax()  which uses encrtypt & decrypt methods of OSOLMutliCaptcha, instead of session
 	4. getCaptchaWithAjax()  returns json with `captchaEncypted` & `imageContent`
-3. OSOLMulticaptcha.php changed to show given captcha text
-4. contactUs.html :  in the contact form additional hidden field `captchaEncypted` added.
+3. contactUs.html :  in the contact form additional hidden field `captchaEncypted` added.
-5. contactUs.js :
+4. contactUs.js :
     1. added refreshCaptcha()
 		1. to handle  ajax which  returns json with `captchaEncypted` & `imageContent`
 		2. to set hidden field `captchaEncypted` via ajax each time captcha is loaded/refreshed.